rbeeli/Fastback.jl/README.md

 Fastback does not try to model every aspect of a trading system, e.g. brokers, data sources, logging etc.
 Instead, it provides basic building blocks for creating a custom backtesting environment that is easy to understand and extend.
-For example, Fastback has no notion of "strategy" or "indicator", such constructs are highly strategy implementation specific and therefore up to the user to define.
+For example, Fastback has no notion of "strategy" or "indicator", such constructs are highly strategy specific, and therefore up to the user to define.

 The event-based architecture aims to mimic the way a real-world trading systems works, where new data is ingested as a continuous data stream, i.e. events.
 This reduces the implementation gap from backtesting to real-world execution significantly compared to a vectorized backtesting frameworks.